EricZimmerman/VoronTools/Sensorless.md

 Some of this information has been sourced from Clee's guide, found [here](https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html), and updated as necessary from my experience.

+**NOTE NOTE NOTE: IF YOU DO NOT READ THIS CAREFULLY AND ADJUST THINGS WHEN NEEDED YOU WILL BE SAD.
+MY 2.4 IS CONFIGURED FOR TAP.
+IF YOU USE AN ENDSTOP YOU MUST CHANGE THINGS TO HOME Z TO THE ENDSTOP PIN, NOT THE MIDDLE OF THE BED.
+YOU HAVE BEEN WARNED!**

 # Getting started

 1. Power off the printer gracefully